Invesco Mortgage Capital (NYSE:IVR) Stock Price Down 7.5%

 Invesco Mortgage Capital Inc. (NYSE:IVR) was down 7.5% during trading on Thursday .
 The stock traded as low as $3.81 and last traded at $3.84.
 Approximately 15,877,327 shares changed hands during mid-day trading, an increase of 48% from the average daily volume of 10,699,390 shares.
 The stock had previously closed at $4.15.

 Several research analysts have commented on IVR shares.
-Zacks Investment Research downgraded Invesco Mortgage Capital from a “hold” rating to a “sell” rating in a research report on Tuesday.
 Jefferies Financial Group started coverage on Invesco Mortgage Capital in a research report on Monday, December 14th.
 They issued an “underperform” rating and a $2.75 price target on the stock.
-Finally, Bank of America lifted their price target on Invesco Mortgage Capital from $2.50 to $3.00 and gave the stock an “underperform” rating in a research report on Wednesday, November 25th.
+Bank of America lifted their price target on Invesco Mortgage Capital from $2.50 to $3.00 and gave the stock an “underperform” rating in a research report on Wednesday, November 25th.
+Finally, Zacks Investment Research downgraded Invesco Mortgage Capital from a “hold” rating to a “sell” rating in a research report on Tuesday.
 Five research analysts have rated the stock with a sell rating, Invesco Mortgage Capital presently has an average rating of “Sell” and a consensus target price of $2.80.

 The company has a market cap of $886.36 million, a price-to-earnings ratio of -0.35 and a beta of 1.45.
 The company has a fifty day moving average price of $3.69 and a two-hundred day moving average price of $3.21.